 Three restaurants anchor the dining program.
 Each has a distinct register and a long track record in Bangkok’s restaurant market.

-Celadon is the headline: Thai fine dining in a pavilion that sits at the edge of the lotus pond.
-The cooking references the royal court tradition rather than street food, and the room earns its reputation as one of the better Thai dining experiences anchored in a hotel in Bangkok.
-Lunch and dinner service runs daily.
+Celadon is the headline.
+Thai fine dining in a pavilion that sits at the edge of the lotus pond.
+The cooking references the royal court tradition rather than street food, and the room earns its reputation as one of the better Thai dining experiences anchored in a Bangkok hotel.
+Lunch and dinner run daily.
 If you book one meal here, make it dinner on a weeknight when the garden is lit and the room runs at a quieter pace.
-Celadon accepts outside reservations and can be booked through The Sukhothai’s dining page.
+Returning diners say the evening setting is the more complete experience, and the food writers at Timeout Bangkok have put Celadon on the city’s best Thai dining lists.

 La Scala has operated at The Sukhothai for decades and holds a loyal local following.
-The menu is classical Italian: house-made pasta, a serious wine cellar, and a kitchen that has found no reason to chase trends.
+The menu is classical Italian.
+House-made pasta, a serious wine cellar, and a kitchen that has found no reason to chase trends.
 Dinner only.
 Reserve ahead on weekends.

-The Colonnade handles all-day international dining from 6am to 11pm.
+The Colonnade handles international dining all day from 6am to 11pm.
 The Sunday brunch has become a Bangkok institution in its own right, drawing as many neighborhood regulars as hotel guests.
-Bangkok food writers at Timeout Bangkok have included Celadon in the city’s best Thai dining lists.
+Reviewers at Condé Nast Traveller have long rated the property among the city’s quieter luxury addresses.
 If you are staying midweek, The Colonnade is where breakfast happens without ceremony.

 The Lobby Lounge covers afternoon tea and cocktails.
 It is not a rooftop bar.
 There is no rooftop bar.
-This is a deliberate choice on the part of a property that does not trade on spectacle.
+That is a deliberate choice on the part of a property that does not trade on spectacle.

 Spa Botanica, the outdoor garden, and what the treatment list covers